gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `buildSrc` build of the root project continues to use its own build cache configuration, due to technical constraints.
 However, the `buildSrc` build of any included build will inherit the build cache configuration from the root build.
 For more on configuring the build cache for the root `buildSrc` build, please see [the Userguide section on this topic](userguide/build_cache.html#buildCacheBuildSrc).

+### Configure executable directory in distributions

+Previously, executables in distributions would be placed in `bin` directory and couldn't be configured.
+Now you can configure this directory with `executableDir` property.
+See [`application` plugin](userguide/application_plugin.html) for more details.

 ## Promoted features